ibm-cloud-docs/vpc/bs_snapshots_about.md

 By using the snapshots fast restore feature, you create and keep a clone of the data in a zone within your VPC region.
 In other words, your data is fully available when the volume is created because it is already in the VPC region and not in {{site.data.keyword.cos_short}}.
 In contrast, when data is not restored from a fast restore snapshot clone, volume data is copied from {{site.data.keyword.cos_short}} when the volume is attached to an instance over time.
 The fast restore feature can achieve a [recovery time objective](#x3167918){: term} (RTO) quicker than restoring from a regular snapshot.

-The fast restore feature can be enabled in the UI, from the CLI, with the API, or Terraform.
+The fast restore feature can be enabled in the console, from the CLI, with the API, or Terraform.
 In the CLI, API, and Terraform, the responses show `clones`.
 The UI shows fast restore snapshot clones as fast restore snapshots, but they are the same thing.

 Billing for the fast restore feature is set at a flat rate based on instance hours.
 The feature is billed at an extra hourly rate for each zone that it is enabled in regardless of the size of the snapshot.
 Maintaining fast restore clones is considerably more costly than keeping regular snapshots.